Can’t get to an exam center? Take the Duolingo English Test

-Admissions Officer on our Geneva campus, Christiana Panagakou, recently sat the Duolingo English Test to help understand the process for new students who would like to take it.
-Christiana, who is also a Geneva Business School Alumnus, recently applied for a Master’s program.
+In Geneva, Christiana Panagakou, sat the Duolingo English Test to help understand the process for prospective students who would like to take it.
+Christiana, who is also a Geneva Business School Alumna, recently applied for a Master’s program.
 Christiana sat a TOEFL exam in person in early February in Geneva and said that her results from both tests were identical!

 Her impressions were one of great user experience, with a gamified feel much like the Duolingo language learning app.
 She found the test strict with timing and remarked that the camera is on for the duration of the test.
 The content was modern, relevant, and clear, and the results accurate.